 Meals- Malai ki Sabzi, Palak Paneer, Aloog Gobi, Puri, and Veg Pulao.

-In point of facts, Tulsi is the symbol of health, purity, and spiritual goodness.
+In point of fact, Tulsi is the symbol of health, purity, and spiritual goodness.
 Therefore, Tulsi Vivah gives us a lesson that God loves purity in the form of quality in a being.

 Furthermore, the marriage of purity and God gives a message of amalgamation of two prominent components to attain eternal embodiment.
 Thus, the holy plant of Basil guides a person who wishes to walk on the path of spirituality.

-Also, the festival of Tulsi Vivah tells us how Goddess lives in the universe in the form of universal component.
+Also, the festival of Tulsi Vivah tells us how Goddess lives in the universe in the form of universal components.

-This year, the festival of Tulsi Vivah Falls on Saturday, 9th November.
-Also, dates for Tulsi Vivah Next Five Years-
+This year, the festival of Tulsi Vivah Falls on Saturday, 26th November.
+Also, dates for Tulsi Vivah Next Four Years-

 |Day|| Date ||Year|